Review: Asiana Airlines Visa Signature® Credit Card

 Known for: The card for loyal Asiana Airlines customers

-The Asiana Visa Signature is a good choice if you fly often with Asiana Airlines, as it offers a decent 3 miles per dollar spent on Asiana purchases, along with other ways to earn miles.
-But consider whether your yearly spending creates enough bonus miles for you, since the card comes with a $99 p.a. annual fee.
+The Asiana Airlines Visa Signature® Credit Card is a good choice if you fly often with Asiana Airlines, as it offers a decent 3 miles per dollar spent on Asiana purchases, along with other ways to earn miles.
+But consider whether your yearly spending creates enough bonus miles for you, since the card comes with a $99 annual fee.

-Asiana Visa Signature Credit Card at a glance
+Asiana Airlines Visa Signature® Credit Card at a glance

-- Bonus miles conditions: $3,000 in purchases within the first 90 days
+- Bonus miles conditions: Earn 30,000 after spending $3,000 on purchases in the first 90 days from account opening.

 - Rewards miles per dollar: 3 miles for every dollar spent in Asiana Airlines purchases; 2 miles for every dollar spent on gas and groceries; 1 mile for every dollar spent on all other purchases